-How to Be an Eco Traveler: 20 Essential Tips
+How to Be an Authentic Eco Traveler: 20 Essential Tips

 On the face of things, most businesses in the travel industry now display some sort of environmental concern.
 Most tour operators currently profess their environmentalism, implicitly and/or explicitly, by offering tours or adventure activities in natural areas such as nature reserves and national parks, especially in developing countries, based on the premise that tourism provides an incentive for locals to make money by protecting their land, as opposed to destructive activities such as logging, fish farming, poaching, or mining.
 Many internationally owned resorts are falling all over themselves to prove their green credentials; they devise ways to minimize waste and electricity usage, and many upscale vacation retreats now levy a dollar or two for every guest’s overnight stay and donate it to environmental programs.
 I research these efforts all the time, as a travel writer specializing in outdoor travel to natural areas.